near/nearcore/docs/practices/workflows/otel_traces.md

 1. Do I need execution timing information?
 If so, use a span; otherwise
 2. Do I need call stack information?
 If so, use a span; otherwise
 3. Do I need to preserve information about inputs or outputs to a specific section of the code?
-If so, use key-values on a pre-existing spans or an event; otherwise
+If so, use key-values on a pre-existing span or an event; otherwise
 4. Use an event if it represents information applicable to a single point of execution trace.

 As of writing (February 2024) our codebase uses spans somewhat sparsely and relies on events